magneticio/vampkubistdocs/CANARY_RELEASE.md

 ```

 As you can see destination has been set to dest-1, vampService is the target vamp service and all other fields are empty or have their default values.
-In the status section uou can see tree flags that give you some insight ont he current status of the canary release.
+In the status section you can see tree flags that give you some insight on the current status of the canary release.
 - isCanaryReleaseOver: a flag that is true if the target has been reached for this canary release and false otherwise.
-- isDestinationSetUp: a flag that is true if the destination referred to in the specificaiton is set up correctly.
+- isDestinationSetUp: a flag that is true if the destination referred to in the specification is set up correctly.
-- isVampServiceSetUp: a flag that is true if the destination referred to in the specificaiton is set up correctly.
+- isVampServiceSetUp: a flag that is true if the destination referred to in the specification is set up correctly.

 You can now periodically run